danmrichards/yagocoin/README.md

   yagocoin [command]

 Available Commands:
-  addblock    Add a block to the blockchain help        Help about any command printchain  Print all the blocks of the blockchain
+  createblockchain Create a new blockchain getbalance       Get balance of adress help             Help about any command printchain       Print all the blocks of the blockchain send             Send an amount of coins from one address to another

 Flags:
   -h, --help   help for yagocoin

+Use "yagocoin [command] --help" for more information about a command.
 ```